SUSE/qe-sap-deployment/README.md

 ###### Hana variables

 The Ansible project requires a configuration file `ansible/playbooks/vars/hana_vars.yaml`.
-It is generated from the `ansible::hana_vars` section of the config.yaml:
+This file is generated from the `ansible::hana_vars` section of the config.yaml.
+All the content of the `hana_vars` config.yaml section is directly written in the hana_vars.yaml:

 ```yaml
 provider: azure